mdipcit/GTCNN/readme.md

    sh run_train.sh
    ```

-If you do not have enough ram (required at least 64GB), you could use random crop options (We don't confirm the performance, expect not bad).
-Also, We recommend use apex if the GPU ram doesn't make enough.
+If you do not have enough RAM (required at least 64GB), you could use random crop options (We don't confirm the performance, expect not bad).
+Also, We recommend use apex if the VRAM of GPU doesn't  enough to training.

 - random crop: `sh run_random_crop_train.sh`
 - Train with apex: `sh run_apex_train.sh`